John Nettles: Honours

 Nettles was appointed Officer of the Order of the British Empire (OBE) in the 2010 Birthday Honours.

 Awards

-1996 - University of Wolverhampton.
-Honorary Master of Art was awarded to John Nettles.
+In 1996, the University of Wolverhampton awarded Nettles an Honorary Master of Art.

-In 2006, he received an honorary doctorate from the University of Southampton, from which he had graduated.
+In 2006, he was awarded an honorary doctorate from the University of Southampton, from which he had graduated.

 On 21 September 2012, Nettles was awarded an honorary doctorate by the University of Plymouth.
 He also agreed to be a patron of Devon charity The Mare and Foal Sanctuary in July 2014.